kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

 ### 8. [Optional] Backup

+There is always the possibility that JATOS's users care themselves for their data.
+JATOS has an easy to use [export function for result data](Manage-results.html).
+So you could just tell everyone to export their data regularily.

-You might want to set up a regular backup of the data stored in JATOS.
+But if you want to set up a regular backup of the data stored in JATOS here are the necessary steps.
 Those data consists of two parts (1.) the data stored in the database and (2.) your study assets folder that contains all the web files (e.g. HTML, JavaScript, images).
 Both have to be backed up to be able to restore them later on.

 1. **Database**
     * **MySQL** - If you use a MySQL database you might want to look into the `mysqldump` shell command.
 E.g., with `mysqldump -u myusername -p mydbname > mysql_bkp.out` you can backup the whole data into a single file.
 Restore the database with `mysql -u myusername -p mydbname < mysql_bkp.out`.